Let’s Go Grocery Shopping!

 - Powdered Foods

 - Frozen Foods

-Read on to find out what to feed your monsters!
+Read on to find out what to feed your new aquatic family members!

 Everyone knows flake food!
 The goldfish have been munching on that for years!
 Your marine aquarium is no different and providing you feed sparingly you will not spike your Phosphate and Nitrate levels!

 I like to crumble up my flake food as I feed it so there are portions for every mouth size.
 Be sure to crumble it under the water surface so that it does not sit on top and be removed via the overflow.